Spider-Man: Into the Spider-Verse-2018

 Crawford stars as Myra Hudson, a successful Broadway playwright who rejects the suave and handsome Lester Blaine (Jack Palance) after he auditions for the lead role in her play.

 Later, they coincidentally meet on a train headed for San Francisco as Lester manages to sweep the mature woman off her feet.
-When Myra impulsively marries Lester his true intentions to manipulate and then kill her to inherit her money are revealed.
+When Myra impulsively marries Lester, his true intentions to manipulate and then kill her to inherit her money are revealed.

 The suave Myra uncovers the plot and instead plans to kill Lester and place the blame on his scheming former girlfriend, Irene (Gloria Grahame).

-Palance and Grahame are okay in their respective supporting roles but are either outshined by Crawford or written in a banal way- or both.
 Regardless, the roles are one-note and not the best of either actor’s career.

-The characters have little rooting value and we know their motivations and shenanigans nearly from the start.
-The conclusion of the film produces a satisfying demise for each one as their comeuppance is in perfect form.
+The conclusion produces a satisfying demise for each one as their comeuppance is in perfect form.

 Shots of a gun, a pendulum swinging representing a clock, or a bottle labeled “poison” add elements of tension.